Pond Plants That Help

 FloatingEasy

 Similar to water hyacinth in its water-purifying abilities.
 Water lettuce forms rosettes of velvety pale green leaves and trailing roots that koi love to pick at.
 It provides excellent shade in summer, which helps reduce algae and keeps the pond cooler.
-Grows best in warm sheltered conditions.
 Like water hyacinth, it is invasive in warm climates and should be disposed of responsibly.

 ๐Ÿชท Lotus